 So, a simple way to avoid undesired turnover in such cases would be to activate management to respect and uphold rules that are agreed upon.
 It would also be wise to encourage healthy and productive team dynamics that extend beyond the office.

 3. The Job Embeddedness Theory

-Motivated employees that feel connected to the social and professional space that they occupy, obviously have a lesser tendency to leave.
+Employee retention benefits can be seen when motivated employees who feel connected to the social and professional space within the organisation, show a lesser tendency to leave.
 The Job Embeddedness Theory postulates that as long as employees feel embedded in the communities that they belong to, they will continue as valuable members of the organisation.